benoit-chauvet/nifty/README.md

 . = available space
 ```

+## Implementation

 [The algorithm](nifty.py) consists in bruteforcing all the possible
 combinations until the 4 charts fit in the area.

+### Chart arrangement

+Each chart can be arranged in 4 different ways :

+- initial
+- flipped horizontally
+- flipped vertically
+- flipped both horizontally and vertically

+There are 256 (4^4) possible arrangements.

+### Positionning order

+Each try implies a given order, in other words which chart is postionned 1st, 2nd,  3rd and 4th.

+There are 24 (4!) possible orderings.

+### Combinations

+A combination is a set of charts with specific arrangements and order.

+All permutations of combinations need to be tested.

+There are 6144 (24x256) possible combinations.

+### Resolution

+- For each valid position of the 1st chart
+  - For each valid position of the 2nd chart (given a selected position of the 1st chart)
+    - For each valid position of the 3nd chart (given the selected positions of the previous charts)
+      - If a valid position exists for the 4th chart (given the selected positions of the previous charts) , then the puzzle is solved !